-It’s not difficult to shift traditional holiday dishes toward the healthier.
-Keep these 10 cooking tweaks and recipe suggestions in mind as you prepare your holiday menu this year.
+It's not difficult to shift traditional holiday dishes toward the healthier.
+Keep these 10 cooking tweaks and recipe suggestions in mind as you prepare your holiday menus this year.

-1. Main dish: Instead of a centerpiece dish like turkey or ham, prepare a vegetable and grain loaf, a stuffed squash and rice dish, or a casserole.
-I’ve also made holiday dinners without a centerpiece dish, just side dishes, and there’s nothing wrong with that.
+1. Main dish: Instead of a centerpiece dish like turkey or ham, prepare a vegetable and grain loaf, a stew, or a casserole.
+I’ve also made holiday dinners without a centerpiece dish, just side dishes, and there's nothing wrong with that.
 There are no rules about what you should have at your plant-based holiday table; just plan on dishes that you like.

 2. Stuffing or dressing: Stuffing can go many directions.
-Try whole grain bread cubes instead of white, or use rice or quinoa instead of bread.
-Use water or homemade vegetable broth to sauté stuffing vegetables first instead of high-sodium packaged broth or soy sauce.
+Try whole-grain bread cubes instead of white, or use rice or quinoa instead of bread.
+Use water or homemade vegetable stock to sauté stuffing vegetables first instead of high-sodium packaged broth or soy sauce.

 4. Gravy: Gravy is a must-have for mashed potatoes and meatless loaves.
 And it can still be rich and flavorful without the typical processed ingredients found in vegan gravies, such as soy sauce, non-dairy butter, flour, and cornstarch.
 Try this mushroom Gravy.

 5. Yams: Instead of baking sliced or mashed yams with butter and marshmallows, pour on some apple juice or water with cinnamon and nutmeg before baking.
-Add in a chopped Asian pear or two for something a little extra special.
+Add in a chopped Asian pear or apple for something a little extra special.
+(Cook chopped yams at 400 degrees F for 30 minutes covered, then add the chopped pear or apple and bake for another 30 minutes.)

 6. Green Beans: Instead of a traditional green bean casserole prepared with butter and canned mushroom soup (high in salt and fat), boil green beans with freshly minced garlic, and then toss them with some chopped basil and sliced almonds.
 Or try this flavorful green side dish.

 10. Breakfast: I love holiday morning breakfasts.
 This is the time to break out the special breakfast dishes you don’t eat every day.
-Whether it’s just you or a big group, try some waffles, pancakes, blueberry muffins, or a potato scramble with homemade ketchup.
+Whether it’s just you or a big group, try some waffles, Oatmeal Pancakes, Blueberry Muffins, or a Potato Vegetable Scramble or Oil-free Hash Browns with homemade ketchup.

 Here's to happy and healthy holiday feasting!